Gonzalo2408/CardiacOCT-project/info-files/counts/README.md

 ### Frames sheets

 Every model (including the train and test sets) has a sheet containing the label values for each frame, with the automated measurements for that frame.
 Each frame can either have a value of 0 or 1 for every label.
 For the measurements, if there is no lipid/calcium, the measurement will give -99.
+Note that for the models, we only include the results on the test set, not the training set.

 ### Pullbacks sheets

 Similary, each model and train and test sets has a sheet with the pullback distributions.
 Every row corresponds to a pullback, and the total nº of frames containing every label.
+Again, we only obtain these results for the test set.